BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to the old woman, who’ll let you battle to catch **Minccino!**

-Especially if you’ve been catching all the Pokémon so far, you probably will have enough AP to get the Golden Hammer.
-This makes it so we don’t need to teach Rock Smash to any Pokémon in order to smash rocks!
+Especially if you’ve been catching all the Pokemon so far, you probably will have enough AP to get the Golden Hammer.
+This makes it so we don’t need to teach Rock Smash to any Pokemon in order to smash rocks!

-There are Pokémon in trees in the next area.
-If you want, bring a Pokémon with Headbutt to the next area, either Seel or Litleo work great.
+There are Pokemon in trees in the next area.
+If you want, bring a Pokemon with Headbutt to the next area, either Seel or Litleo work great.

 This is all we can do in the city for now, so buy a $300 ticket to take